spinalcord/Lgt-MVC/README.md

 ```

 # Using Templates
-- Firstly, make sure you set base in your template html to prevent src errors
+> **Important:** Firstly, make sure you set base in your template html to prevent src errors

 ```html
 <head>